tinkoff-ai/etna/docs/source/pipeline.rst

 Details and available algorithms
 --------------------------------

-See the API documentation for further details on available clustering algorithms:
+See the API documentation for further details of using pipelines:

 .. currentmodule:: etna